isomerpages/moe-angmokiopri/_moe-kindergarten-at-amk/Open House.md

 #### 2025 MK Open House Registration

-MOE Kindergarten @ Ang Mo Kio is having our MK Open House on Saturday, 8 February 2025, from 5.30am to 12.30pm.
+MOE Kindergarten @ Ang Mo Kio is having our MK Open House on Saturday, 8 February 2025, from 8.30am to 12.30pm.
+Last walk-in is at 12.15pm.
 Keen to find out what MOE Kindergarten has to offer?

 Find out more at the MK Open house!
-Click the link here [https://www.moe.gov.sg/preschool/moe-kindergarten/mkopenhouse](https://www.moe.gov.sg/preschool/moe-kindergarten/mkopenhouse) to register.
+Click the link [here] to register.

 We look forward to meeting you!
 Do feel free to call us at 6250 9029 or visit our website [here](https://www.angmokiopri.moe.edu.sg/moe-kindergarten-at-amk/about-us/).